 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ogunquit is worth considering.

-One of the nice things about Ogunquit is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ogunquit is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Do you like to read, write and learn?
 If you move to Ogunquit, you'll likely find that many of your neighbors like to as well.
 Ogunquit is one of the more educated communities in America, with a full 59.94% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.